stolostron/multicloud-operators-subscription-release/README.md

   namespace: default
 ```

-The operator generates `SubscriptionRelease` CR for each chart to deploy in the same namespace and named `<s.Name>-<chart_name>[-<channel_name>]`.
-The channel_name is added only if the channel attribute is set in the subscription.

-To do so, the following steps are taken:

-1) Read the index.yaml at the source address.
-2) Filter the index.yaml with the spec.Name and spec.packageFilter.
-3) Take the last version of a chart if multiple version are still present for the same chart after filtering.
-4) Create a SubscriptionRelease for each entries in the filtered index.yaml

 The SubscriptionReleases are owned by the Subscription and so if the subscription is deleted the release is deleted too.

-The

 ```yaml
 apiVersion: app.ibm.com/v1alpha1